Cruise ship shunned over coronavirus fears arrives in Cambodia

 “This morning, just seeing land was such a breathtaking moment,” said Jones.
 “I thought: Is this real?”

-Passengers on board the ship have been subjected to regular health checks throughout the troubled journey, according to Holland America, the ship operator and a unit of Miami-based Carnival Corp (CCL.N).
+Passengers on board the ship have been subjected to regular health checks throughout the troubled journey, according to Holland America, the ship operator and a unit of Miami-based Carnival Corp.

 Although no-one on board has fallen ill on board, the ship had been turned away by Japan, Taiwan, Guam, the Philippines and Thailand over fears that someone on the cruise could have the new flu-like virus that has killed more than 1,300 people, almost all of them in China.

+World Health Organization (WHO) chief Tedros Adhanom Ghebreyesus praised Cambodia for allowing the Westerdam to dock.

+“This is an example of international solidarity we have been consistently calling for,” Tedros said ahead of the ship’s arrival.
+“Outbreaks can bring out the best and the worst in people.”

-Stoking fears of authorities in those countries has been the ongoing quarantine in Japan of the Diamond Princess cruise ship, also managed by a unit of Carnival Corp.
+Stoking fears of authorities in countries on the ship’s route has been the ongoing quarantine in Japan of the Diamond Princess cruise ship, also managed by a unit of Carnival Corp.
 A total of 175 out of the 3,700 people on board the Diamond Princess have tested positive for the coronavirus.

 On Tuesday, the Westerdam had attempted to dock in Bangkok but was denied permission by Thai authorities to do so.
 On Wednesday, a Thai Navy warship escorted the Westerdam out of the Gulf of Thailand, where it headed on a new course to Cambodia, according to Marine Traffic.